tamascogustavo/chimera/README.md

-### Chimera
+### Chimera: An easy-to-use pipeline for Genome-based Metabolic Network reconstruction, evaluation, and visualization.
 ![](https://img.shields.io/badge/<python>-<3.7>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) ![](https://img.shields.io/badge/<carveme>-<1.4.1>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) ![](https://img.shields.io/badge/<diamond>-<v2.0.9.147>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) ![](https://img.shields.io/badge/<cobrapy>-<0.22.1>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) ![](https://img.shields.io/badge/<escher>-<1.7.3>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) ![](https://img.shields.io/badge/<psamm>-<1.1.2>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a) ![](https://img.shields.io/badge/<cplex>-<studio2010>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)

-Chimera: An easy-to-use pipeline for Genome-based Metabolic Network reconstruction, evaluation, and visualization.

 Several genome-scale metabolic reconstruction (GSMR) tools have been developed in the last decades.
 These tools have helped to construct many metabolic models, which had contributed to a variety of fields, e.g., genetic engineering, drug discovery, prediction of phenotypes, and other model-driven discoveries.
 However, the use of these tools requires a high level of programming capabilities.
 Multiple steps need to be accounted for, before the generation of a functional model able to produce predictions.
 Another limitation is the lack of a visualization module, something that can contribute to the understanding of the metabolic network.
 Therefore, there is a scarcity of user-friendly tools that can be used in daily routine, providing insights about the metabolic network of a target organism for researcher’s groups.